Elatronion/obsidian-html/README.md

     obsidian-html <vault> -t template.html

 Here you can add metadata, link to CSS-files and add unified headers/footers to all the pages.
-[Here's](https://github.com/kmaasrud/brain/blob/master/template.html) an example of how I use the template function on my own hosted vault.

 ### TeX support via KaTeX